ruricolist/serapeum/reference.md

 But the actual implementation is more efficient.

-`mapply` can convert a list of two-element lists in an alist:
+`mapply` can convert a list of two-element lists into an alist:

     (mapply #'cons '((x 1) (y 2))
     => '((x .
 1) (y .
 2))